Bronze Oil Lamp Krishna Mandir Temple

 • This hanging oil lamp was designed for use in a Hindu temple.
 Its shape closely follows that of the Krishna temple built in 1637 in Patan, Nepal.

-The corners are adorned with crouching monkey figures, while four leaf-shaped trays hold wicks with relief representations of the god Ganesha, accompanied by two guardian lions.
+The corners are adorned with figures of crouching monkeys, and it features four leaf-shaped trays housing wicks with relief representations of the god Ganesha, accompanied by two guardian lions.

-Suspended from the base of the temple are nine leaf-shaped lappet pendants.
-The temple is suspended by a chain of hollow links, also highly decorative.
+Suspended beneath the temple base are nine leaf-shaped lappet pendants, the temple is suspended by a chain of hollow links, also highly decorative.
 Dating from the early 20th century.

 • Temple overall H 45 cm x 30 x 30 cm